USB has gotten needlessly complicated over the past few years, and we can all probably agree on that.

 Developed by Intel and Apple, Thunderbolt 3 is a type of hardware interface that uses the 24-pin USB-C connector.
 The first two iterations of the Thunderbolt technology utilized Mini DisplayPort, before Intel switched to USB-C, yielding to the connector’s rising popularity.

-For a while, manufacturers also had to pay hefty royalty fees if they wished to implement Thunderbolt 3 in their products, which is why you didn’t see it present in that many devices over the past few years and why the devices that featured it were so expensive.
+For a while, manufacturers also had to pay hefty royalty fees if they wished to implement Thunderbolt 3 in their products, which is why Thunderbolt 3-equipped devices were relatively rare and why they were so expensive.

-Luckily, this changed in March 2019, as OEMs no longer have to pay any fees to implement the technology, although all Thunderbolt devices will still need to be certified by Intel before they are approved.
+Luckily, this changed in March 2019, and OEMs are no longer required to pay any fees to implement this technology in their products, although all Thunderbolt devices still need to be certified by Intel before they are approved.

 USB vs Thunderbolt 3

-So, seeing as USB-C is just a connector whereas Thunderbolt 3 is a type of hardware interface that utilizes it, it’s clear that the two are simply not comparable.
+So, seeing as USB-C is just a connector whereas Thunderbolt 3 is a type of hardware interface that utilizes this connector, it’s clear that comparing the two would be comparing apples and oranges.